Assistant Professor Jobs at University of Pittsburgh with Visa Sponsorship

 Which visa types does University of Pittsburgh commonly use for Assistant Professor roles?

 Pitt sponsors several visa categories for Assistant Professors depending on your situation.
 H-1B is the most common path for long-term faculty employment.
-J-1 is frequently used for visiting or early-career faculty.
+J-1 visa is frequently used for visiting or early-career faculty.
 TN visas are available for Canadian and Mexican nationals in qualifying academic roles.
 For permanent residence, Pitt can initiate EB-2 or EB-3 PERM-based green card sponsorship, often after an initial period of employment.

 What qualifications are expected for Assistant Professor roles at University of Pittsburgh?